ssp-STP/human-ai-co-evolution/README.md

 ## Abstract
 Human-directed human–AI co-evolution enabled by externalized cognitive continuity (logs, rules, and structured re-injection), forming a practical time-axis for iterative collaboration.

+## Core of the paper

+To achieve human goals,
+through a human-directed and structured approach,
+the conversational identity of AI is reconstructed,
+enabling AI assistance
+toward human cognitive insight and tangible human flourishing.

 ## Framework and Architecture
 This work introduces **SUCC (Syntropic Unified Cognitive Continuum)** as a **human-directed Human–AI co-evolution framework** designed to enable long-term cognitive continuity across otherwise stateless interaction sessions.